CyberRik/smart-fan/README.md

 - **n8n**: An open-source workflow automation tool used to create the entire pipeline.
 - **SerpAPI**: Used for scraping customer reviews and conducting searches on different keywords.
 - **Gemini Chat Model**: Used to perform sentiment analysis on customer reviews and social media mentions.
-- **Google Custom Search Engine (CSE)**: For searching YouTube for mentions of the "smart fan" keyword.
+- **Youtube Data API**: For searching YouTube for mentions of the "smart fan" keyword.
 - **Twitter API**: To collect tweets and perform sentiment analysis for "Atomberg smart fans."
 - **Python**: For additional analysis (if needed) and sentiment scoring, using libraries like `pandas` for data manipulation and `matplotlib` for visualizations.